SwissClinicalTrialOrganisation/secuTrial_recipes/external_randomization_list/README.md

   3.1 Go to the “Randomization” tab in the upper right corner
   3.2 Click on “New randomization list”
   3.3 Select your project
   3.4 Upload your randomization list (csv-file): This should include the randomization number and the randomization group.
 When it is a multiple centre study the client should specify the centre-name as well (the centre name should not be included in the csv-file).
 Prepare the file with only two columns (“Randomization number” and the “Randomization group”) and be aware of the centre order.
 Order your numbers by centre names!
+  For further help, read the recipe [create_randomization_list](https://github.com/SwissClinicalTrialOrganisation/DM_secuTrial_recipes/tree/master/create_randomization_list)
   3.5 Now you can assign the randomization numbers to the centres.
   3.6 Under the specific centre in the AdminTool you can also assign the randomization numbers to the centre.